Rexxar-Jack-Remar/lotus/docs/source/checker/kint.rst

 Performance
 -----------

-* Range analysis is fast and scales well with program size
 * SMT solving can be slow for complex functions (use timeouts)
 * Function timeout helps prevent analysis from getting stuck
 * Statistics can help identify performance bottlenecks